Nicocovi/Master-Thesis-Prototype/README.md

 ![Process](https://github.com/Nicocovi/Master-Thesis-Prototype/blob/master/imgs/process.png)

-TODO: describe steps
+To retrieve EA relevant information for a service running on a cloud-based environment the information is retrieved already during the application development pipeline and continiuous integration tool.
+The EA relevant information collection process within the continuous integration tool is divided into two jobs.
+The first job is the job itself in jenkins to build and deploy the service into the cloud.
+The second job is the crawler job which runs every certain time collecting the cloud and runtime information of the service.

-The groovy-pipeline shown in the picture above is divided into the following stages:
+To enable the first job a groovy script has to be included into the repository of the version control service.
+The groovy-script describes the pipeline.
+The pipeline shown in the picture above is divided into the following stages:

 #### Get sources:
 This stage gets the latest code of the version control service.
 In this case the web-based hosting service for version control Github-Enterprise is used.